Gbakradze94/microservice-architecture-demo/README.md

 # Clone this repository
 $ git clone https://github.com/ihuaylupo/manning-smia

-# Go into the repository, by changing to the directory where you have downloaded the
+# Navigate to the parent directory
-# chapter 9 source code and select whether you want the initial or final configuration
+# to build and run docker image
-$ cd chapter9
+$ cd microservice-architecture-demo

-# To build the code examples for Chapter 8 as a docker image, open a command-line
+# To build the code examples as a docker image, open a command-line
 # window and execute the following command:
 $ mvn clean package dockerfile:build